attipaci/jnum/README.md

 ### What works OK, but could be improved

-Here are the bits that do the job, have been tested quite well, but could use additional functionality, including a rethink on parts of the API...
+Here are the bits that do the job, have been tested quite well, but could use additional functionality, including potential rethinking parts of the API...

  * Support for physical units (`jnum.Unit`).